 PRovoke Media's editorial series published in collaboration with partners.

-Weber Shandwick’s cohesive regional strategy for the past decade often means that the whole often adds up to more than the sum of its parts, and thanks to considerable geographic breadth and specialist depth, with healthcare emerging as one of the firm’s most important growth drivers.
+Weber Shandwick’s cohesive regional strategy for the past decade often means that the whole often adds up to more than the sum of its parts, with healthcare emerging the firm’s key growth driver in recent years.
 Significantly, the firm has devoted considerable energy to an “intersectional” strategy which recognises that today’s PR challenges are complex and cross-functional, and nowhere, perhaps, is that more important than for its healthcare practice — which regularly combines expertise from the firm’s formidable technology, corporate and consumer operations.
-In addition to pharma, there is significant depth in therapeutic, regulatory/compliance, brand, and medical education, while Weber Shandwick’s ESG, employee engagement, creative production, digital and public affairs expertise are also proving increasingly critical to its healthcare growth.
+In addition to pharma, there is significant depth in therapeutic, regulatory/compliance, medtech, consumer health, brand, and medical education, along with new offerings focused on women’s health, health strategy, and arming Asian doctors with relevant Asian data.
+Meanwhile, Weber Shandwick’s ESG, employee engagement, creative, digital/analytucs and public affairs expertise are also proving increasingly critical to its healthcare growth.

 — Arun Sudhaman